10 trendy home projects you can do now

 “Now many LEDs are available that look almost the same as standard bulbs, so they are an upgrade that can be used in an older lighting fixture,” says Port Washington-based interior designer Keith Baltimore, who has used LED bulbs in recessed and hanging fixtures.

 Each light source should provide the light required for the purpose of the setting, Baltimore says.
-For instance, warmer or soft light, which has a yellowish cast similar, may be appropriate for rooms that require calmer lighting, such as a bedroom.
-Cooler light that is a more neutral white can be used in work spaces or bathrooms, while the coolest light is best for reading.
-The temperature of the color is measured in kelvins, with 2,700 Kelvin providing the warmest temperature and 6,500 Kelvin having the coolest.
+For instance, warmer or soft light that has a yellowish cast may be appropriate for rooms that require calmer lighting, such as a bedroom.
+Cooler light that is a more neutral white can be used in workspaces or bathrooms, while the coolest light is best for reading.
+The temperature of the color is measured in kelvins, with 2,700 K providing the warmest color temperature and 6,500 K having the coolest.

 3. Unusual fireplace inserts